fvettore/kvmbackupjobs/README.md

 Ad VMs in the backup_vms table filling idbackup_jobs (idbackup_job from backup_jobs_table) and idvms (idvms from vms table).

-Tray to start the job runing the kvmbackupjobs.php and monitor it.
+Try to start the job runing the kvmbackupjobs.php and monitor it.

 If everything is ok you can add it to cron.